Dean of Students and Student Services Coordinator

 AP Statistics covers the same material in a typical college-level introduction to statistics course.
 This class can be split into four unequal parts: analysis of patterns in data and display of data, collection of valid data through well-developed plans, usage of probability to anticipate data distribution (there is order in the universe!), and employment of statistical inference (how confident we are about a particular hypothesis).
 Students will take the AP exam in May for potential college credit.

-AP Computer Science A introduces students to the techniques and methods of computer programming as well as to the history and theory of computer science.
-This class will be taught using the Java language, and students may receive college credit by performing well on the cumulative AP Computer Science A test.
+AP Computer Science Principles introduces students to the techniques and methods of computer programming as well as to the history and theory of computer science.
+This class will be taught using the Java language, and students may receive college credit by performing well on the cumulative AP Computer Science Principles test.
 Students participating in this class have the opportunity to perform many in-class programming activities and labs, as well as to work on larger thematic projects that may include writing a text-based video game, writing scientific programs drawing knowledge learned in previous science classes, etc.